mclevey/CV/cv_mclevey.md

 \ind Mark Stoddart, John McLevey, Vanessa Schweizer, and Catherine Wong.
 Forthcoming.
 "Climate Change and Energy Futures: Theoretical Frameworks, Epistemological Issues, and Methodological Perspectives."
 Introduction to an edited special issue of *Society & Natural Resources.*

 \ind David Tindall, Mark Stoddart, John McLevey, Lorien Jasny, Dana R. Fisher, Jennifer Earl, and Mario Diani.
 Forthcoming.
 "The Challenges and Opportunities of Ego-Network Analysis of Social Movements and Collective Action."
-Under revision for Mario Small, Brea Perry, Bernice Pescosolido, and Edward Smith (Eds.) *Personal Networks: Classic Readings and New Directions in Ego-centric Analysis*.
+In Mario Small, Brea Perry, Bernice Pescosolido, and Edward Smith (Eds.) *Personal Networks: Classic Readings and New Directions in Ego-centric Analysis*.
 Cambridge: Cambridge University Press.

 \ind Kathryn S. Plaisance, *Alexander V. Graham*, John McLevey, and *Janet Michaud*.
 2019.
 "Show Me the Numbers: A Quantitative Portrait of the Attitudes, Experiences, and Values of Philosophers of Science." *Synthese*.
 1-31.